My husband and I eat so many eggs, and this egg salad recipe is at the top of our list for a quick lunch or light supper.

 - 1 rib celery finely diced

-- 2 teaspoons fresh dill chopped
+- 2 teaspoons chopped fresh dill or ½ teaspoon dried dill

 Instructions